 GLUCK MELODIE from ORFEO ed EURIDICE "Dance of the Blessed Spirits" arr.
 Giovanni Sgambati

 The Gluck Melodie, Dance of the Blessed Spirits from "Orfeo ed Euridice", is one of the most gorgeous melodies in all of opera.
 The transcription by Giovanni Sgambati is excellent and allows, as you will hear, for a wide range of interpretation.
-We have 14 different performances to compare, and many are excellent.
+We have many different performances to compare, and many are excellent.

 Mark Hambourg's playing of this transcription is one of my favorites.
 His interpretation is subtly romantic while maintaining the delicacy and spirit of the original.